himoral/himoral.github.io/_pages/about.md

 ---

 Here is Sihan Cheng(Lorenzo,成思翰)
-I am a junior undergraduate student majoring in Business Management at Zhejiang University of Technology.I am extremely fortunate to be advised by Pro.Cao in IS research and Pro.May in Strategy ＆ Inovation management research.
+I am a junior undergraduate student majoring in Business Management at Zhejiang University of Technology.I am extremely fortunate to be advised by Pro.Cao [this repository](https://homepage.zjut.edu.cn/congcao/) in Information Systems research and Dr.May [this repository](https://homepage.zjut.edu.cn/mjy/) in Strategy ＆ Inovation management research.
 Under their guidance, I have been working on explainable recommendation.
 Here is my Resume.

 Research Interest
 ======